John Lewis & Partners: Second half

-21st century
+21st century history

+2000s

-Many stores acquired by the Partnership retained their original names for many years, including Tyrrell & Green in Southampton until 2000, Bonds in Norwich until 2001, Trewins in Watford until 2001, Jessops in Nottingham (its first store outside London) until 2002, Bainbridge's in Newcastle until 2002, and Cole Brothers in Sheffield until 2002.
-All have now been rebranded John Lewis, with the exception of Peter Jones in south west London and Knight & Lee in Southsea (since closed, in 2019).
+Many stores acquired by John Lewis & Partners retained their original names for many years, including Tyrrell & Green in Southampton until 2000, Bonds of Norwich until 2001, Trewins in Watford until 2001, Jessop & Son in Nottingham until 2002, Bainbridge's in Newcastle-upon-Tyne until 2002, and Cole Brothers in Sheffield until 2002.
+All have now been rebranded John Lewis, with the exception of Peter Jones in south west London and Knight & Lee in Southsea which was closed in 2019.

 Investment has been made across the group in the twenty-first century.
 This has included the renovation of Peter Jones at a cost of £107 million, completed in 2004.
-The original Oxford Street shop is still the flagship and largest branch in the partnership.
+The original Oxford Street John Lewis shop is still the flagship and largest branch in the partnership.
 A complete refurbishment of the building was completed in late 2007 at a cost of £60 million.
-This introduced the new 'Place To Eat' restaurant and a brasserie and bistro in the store.
-A 'John Lewis Food Hall from Waitrose' opened in the shop's basement on 3 October 2007.
+This introduced the new Place To Eat restaurant and a brasserie and bistro in the store.
+A John Lewis Food Hall from Waitrose opened in the shop's basement on 3 October 2007.
 A second Food Hall opened at the John Lewis Bluewater store on 6 August 2009.

-In June 2004, John Lewis announced plans to open its first store in Northern Ireland at the Sprucefield Park development, the province's largest out of town shopping centre, located outside Lisburn and 10 miles from Belfast.
+In June 2004 John Lewis announced plans to open its first store in Northern Ireland at the Sprucefield Park development, the province's largest out of town shopping centre, located outside Lisburn and 10 miles from Belfast.
 The application was approved in June 2005 and the opening of the new store was scheduled for 2008.
 This decision was disputed and was taken to the High Court, where it was reversed.